DFE-Digital/get-into-teaching-app/app/views/content/train-to-be-a-teacher/how-to-apply-for-teacher-training.md

 Your referees will be asked to write up to 500 words about your character and potential to teach.

-It’s worth contacting them before you apply so they understand why you’re applying and what they’ll be asked to do.

 Choose referees who could comment on things like your:

 * communication skills